xhanuman/denversprinkerblowout/denver-sprinkler-repairs.md

                 <div class="content-box">
                     <h2>Sprinkler Repairs in Denver</h2>
                     <p>
                         Need assistance with sprinkler repairs “near me” in Denver?
-I primarly serve Eastern, South and Central Denver.
+I primarily serve Eastern, South and Central Denver.
 Getting your broken sprinkler lines repaired or sprinkler heads functioning properly will have a clear impact on how your yard looks.
                     </p>
                     <p>
                         Duct tape is amazing stuff, but it is not a long term solution when it comes to repairing a leaking sprinkler line in Denver!